Hatching eggs is an amazingly fun and rewarding experience. In just 21 days you can have healthy baby chicks breaking out of the eggshells!

 Candle the eggs to ensure the air cell at the big end of the egg in each is stable.
 If any air cells look to be shaky, set the eggs in your incubator vertically (big end up) and leave to incubate without the turner running for 2-3 days.
 As the germ develops the veining will help to stabilize the air cell at the top of the egg.

 After 7-10 days, egg fertility starts to drop, so try to incubate the eggs as soon as possible after the rest period.
-(We ship eggs no more than 3 days after they are laid.)
+(We ship eggs no more than 3-5 days after they are laid and mark the date on each egg.)

 Prepare To Hatch